What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 The plan

 It was evident in the early days of Mariners spring training.
 Veteran players in the clubhouse in Peoria, Arizona, are near the front entrance, where it’s wider and more spacious.
 Invited players with little to no service time are pushed farther to the back, where it narrows.
 In that more confined space, pitchers Justin Dunn, Justus Sheffield and Ricardo Sanchez had lockers next to each other, with outfielders Jake Fraley, Dom Thompson-Williams and Kyle Lewis and first baseman Evan White directly across from them.
-This wasn’t by circumstance.
+This wasn’t by coincidence.

 With the exception of Sheffield, who was slotted for Class AAA Tacoma but would end up joining the others eventually, this group was ticketed for Arkansas to start the season.
 The process of becoming teammates for the season and the future had already started.
 The Mariners wanted that core of players, who are key to this “step-back” plan, to play, win, lose, succeed, fail, grow and bond together.